How to Make Accessible InDesign and PDF Documents

 - Anchoring content within the text frames

-- Overview of table construction and exporting to tags
+- Overview of table construction

-- Review of creating ordered and unordered lists
+- Review of ordered and unordered lists

-- Creating Bookmarks and Hyperlinks
+- Creating accessible Bookmarks and Hyperlinks

-- Adding required Metadata in InDesign
+- Adding required Metadata within InDesign

 Using Adobe Acrobat

 - Using the Tags, Order and Bookmarks panels in Adobe Acrobat

 - Adding metadata and editing tags in Acrobat